voicetube/Taiwan-Payment-Gateway/README.md

 --------

 * Create / Process order
+* Unit-Testing with PHPUnit
-* PSR-4 autoloading compliant structure
+* PSR-4 auto-loading compliant structure
+* Support PHPStorm meta for auto-completion
 * Easy to use to any framework or even a plain php file

 Todo
 ----

-* Unit-Testing with PHPUnit
+* Payment status
 * E-Invoice features
+* Credit Card cancel / refund API

 Available Gateway
 -----------------